Administrative License Renewal and Due Process — A Case Study

 54 Pages Posted: 14 Apr 2017 Last revised: 14 Dec 2018

 Date Written: April 12, 2017

 Scholars have recently noted the paucity of scholarship on administrative licenses as especially significant given the prevalence — indeed ubiquity — of administrative licenses today.
-This piece contributes to that void by tackling an aspect of administrative licensing that has received little attention and, as a result, has been a source of serious confusion — license renewals.
+This Article contributes to filling that void by tackling an aspect of administrative licensing that has received especially little attention and, as a result, has been a source of serious confusion: license renewals.
 As this Article details, administrative license renewal practices raise interesting and important questions about administrative law and procedural due process.
 Does one have a property interest in a license after that license expires by its terms?
-Is an agency’s decision not to renew a license more akin do denying an initial license application or to suspending or revoking an active license?
+Is an agency’s decision not to renew a license more akin to denying an initial license application or to suspending or revoking an active license?

 Keywords: Licensing, Permitting, Procedural Due Process, Animal Welfare Act